hmikihth/Hex-Kingdom/README.md

 4: Watertower<br/>
 5: Shop<br/>
 9: Monolith<br/>
 All these buildings cost a certain amount and output a certain amount every few seconds.
-To upgrade a building, build s vopy of it on top of itself.
+To upgrade a building, build a copy of it on top of itself.
 Build the monolith to win.